Phone +64 9 367 8896

 +64 9 367 8896

 Joanna is a Senior Associate in Russell McVeagh's litigation team.
-She acts and advises on a broad range of complex commercial disputes, with a focus on construction disputes, regulatory investigations and enforcement, and trust disputes.
+She acts and advises on a broad range of complex disputes, with a focus on trust and relationship property disputes, construction disputes, and regulatory investigations and enforcement.
 With a previous career in the arts, Joanna also has a particular interest in matters relating to the arts and cultural sector.

 She publishes and speaks regularly on legal issues.